-Section 6 (FCS_SSHS_EXT.1) in the ST states that the TSF's SSH transport Implementation supports the following MAC algorithms: hmac-sha2-256.
-When aes128-gcm@openssh.com or aes256-gcm@openssh.com is used as the encryption algorithm the MAC algorithm is implicit.
+Section 6.1 (FCS_SSHS_EXT.1) in the ST states that the TSF's SSH transport Implementation supports the following MAC algorithms: hmac-sha2-256, hmac-sha2-512.
 This is consistent with the requirement.

 Guidance Assurance Activities: The evaluator shall also check the guidance documentation to ensure that it contains instructions to the Security Administrator on how to ensure that only the allowed data integrity algorithms are used in SSH connections with the TOE (specifically, that the 'none' MAC algorithm is not allowed).